adon-cloudcannon/landing-page-test/src/collections/posts/2014-07-30-build-e-commerce-sites-on-cloudcannon-with-snipcart.md

 ## Excellent… But how?

-Fran&ccedil;ois over at Snipcart has just released an [excellent tutorial](https://snipcart.com/blog/how-to-sell-online-with-cloudcannon) on setting up Snipcart on CloudCannon.
+François over at Snipcart has just released an <a target="_blank" rel="noopener" href="https://snipcart.com/blog/cms-jekyll-cloud-cannon-multilingual">excellent tutorial</a> on setting up Snipcart on CloudCannon.

 Side notes: